-- ▶ The international festival of classical guitar in Sinaia - ▶ In January, BRD renewed its partnership with the Bucharest National Opera for the shows of 2006. - ▶ For the 4th year, BRD sponsored EUROPAFest a francophone musical manifestation including contests and concerts of classical music in 4 cities in Romania and a Laureates' Tour
+- The international festival of classical guitar in Sinaia - The Bucharest National Opera for the shows of 2006. - EUROPAFest an international musical manifestation including contests and concerts of classical music in 4 cities in Romania and a Laureates' Tour. - The International Theatre Festival in Sibiu.
+BRD was a sponsor partner for the 2nd time.